Albany-Kinjarling Silo Mural

 It’s important to note that the Northam Silos are fully operational and no unauthorised access is allowed on this site.
 There is a one-way pullover place for cars and caravans and photos can be taken of the silos from there.

-Northam Grain Silos
+Northam Silos Mural

 Image source Phlegm